 We have no current information on stock ownership of the company.
-Some years ago the scion of the Manville family, one Tommy, set some sort of record in international society, for the number of wives he married and divorced.
+Some years ago the scien of the Manville family, one Tommy, set some sort of record in international society, for the number of wives he married and divorced.
 We seem to recall he acquired something like 12 or 13 wives before age and dissipation took him out of the running.
-He steered clear of the bigamy laws of several continents by divorcing one before maryying another.
-Considerable of the money presented to him by the workers in the widespread Johns-Manville holdings was distributed to these various wives through divorce settlements.
+He steered clear of the bigamy laws of several continents by divorcing one before marrying another.
+Considerable of the money presented to him by the workers of the widespread Johns-Manville holdings was distributed to these various wives through divorce settlements.

-The Johns-Manville board of directors includes directors of two large banks: Morgan Guaranth Trust Co., the nation's 6th largest bank; and 1st National Bank of N.Y., the nation's 3rd largest.
-The same group of individuals mentioned in connection with the other banks own 12% of the stock of the Morgan Bank and 13% of the stock of Lst National City.
-In addition to these banking connections, the Johns-Manville board includes one director each of Bankers Trust Co. and 1st National of Boston, the boards of which also interlock with International Paper, as noted above.
+The Johns-Manville board of directors includes directors of two large banks: Morgan Guaranty Trust Co., the nation's 5th largest bank; and lst National Bank of N.Y., the nation's 3rd largest.
+The same group of individuals mentioned in connection with the other banks own 12% of the stock of the Morgan Bank and 13% of the stock of 1st National City.
+In addition to these banking connections, the John's-Manville board includes one director each of Bankers Trust Co. and 1st National of Boston, the boards of which also interlock with International Paper, as nated above.

-The Hohns-Manville board interlocks with the following corporations: American Vis cose Corp., Standard Brands, Inc., General Motors Corp., Baltimore and Ohio Pailroad, Bendix Corp., Proctor & Gamble; Sears Roebuck, National Cash Register, Bristol-Myers, Olin Mathieson Chemical Corp., Mutual Life Ins.
-Co., of N.Y., P.H.
+The Johns-Manville board interlocks with the following corporations: American Viscose Corp., Standard Brands, Inc., General Motors Corp., Baltimore and Ohio Railread, Bendix Corp., Proctor and Gamble, Sears Roebuck, Mational Cash Register, Bristol-Myers, Olin Mathieson Chenical Corp., Mutual Life Ins.
+Co., of M.Y., P.H.
 Hanes Knitting Co., Schlumberger, Ltd., U.S. Steel Corp., United Fruit Co., Liberty Mutual Ins.
-Co., and American Can Co.
+C., and American Can Co.

-Henry Clay Alexander, a Johns-Manville director, and Chairman of Morgan Guaranty Trust Co., is a Vice-President and trustee of Vanderbilt University.
-John David Biggers, Chairman of Libby-Owens=Ford Glass Co., and a Johns-Manville director, is a director of University of Toledo.
-Joseph A. Grazier, of the Johns-Manville board is a trustee of LaFayette College.
+Henry Clay Alexander, a Johns-Manville director, and Chairman of Morgan Guaranty Trust Co., is a Vice-President and trustee of Venderbilt University.
+John David Biggers, Chairman of Libby-Owens Ford Glass Co., and a Johns-Manville director, is a director of the University of Toledo.
+Joseph A. Grazier, of the Johns-Manville board is a trustee of LaFayette College/

-In surmary, then, the three northern cornorations employ 15% of the total labor force of into hez and Adams County, and about 75% of those whold the nost desirable jobs.
+In summary, them, the three northern corporations employ 15% of the total labor force of Natchez and Adams County, and about 75% of those hold the most desirable jobs.
 Because these manufacturing jobs represent a much larger proportion of the consumer purchasing power of the community, they represent, proportionately, a much larger source of profits for local businesses, than these percentages would indicate.
-Thus, management of these cornorations is very influential with the local power structure, because decisions by management about the nature and scope of operations in the community directly af fect the material welfare of members of the local power structure.
+Thus, management of these corporations is very influential with the local power structure, because decisions by management about the nature and scope of operations in the community directly affect the material welfare of members of the local power structure.

-Members of the local power structure, in turn, have control over the utili zation of the instruments of legitimate force in the community--the police and the courts.
+Members of the local power structure, in turn, have control over the utilization of the instruments of legitimate force in the community-the police and the courts.

-The nature of the interlocking directorates held by the directors of the three cornorations indicates that their influence in the nation's economy is much wider than that represented by just the three cornorations.
-This indicates that their desires -- and their decisions -- could affect not only the way things are Natchez and Adams County, but also throughout the state of Mississippi and in Washington, PC as well.
+The nature of the interlocking directorates held by the directors of the three corporations indicates that their influence in the nation's economy is much wider than that represented by just the three corporations.
+This indicates that their desires-and their decisions-could affect not only the way things are in Natchez and Adams County, but also throughout the state of Mississippi and in Washington as well.